jci-metasys/tutorial-csharp/lesson2/README.md

 ## Parse and Print the Response

-Now we actually have a response from our Alarms endpoint.
+Now we actually have a response from our `alarms` endpoint.
 We can parse it and access one or more alarms.
 The response from the alarms endpoint contains an `items` property that contains the list of alarms.

 ```csharp
 // Parse the response using Newtonsoft and print the first one.